iamkushal/ETL_Assignment/readme.md

 The pipeline is modular, so each part (fetching, transforming, loading) is separate and easy to update.

-## You can find the result screenshots on Results_Images folder
+## You can find the result screenshots on Results_Images f